 Bengals are medium to large cats, from 6-15 pounds, with males generally being larger than females.
 The average Bengal is not fully grown until it is between one-and-a-half and two years old.
 The average life expectancy of a well cared for Bengal is 12-16+ years.
 Bengals are usually hypoallergenic (they have a fur pelt, little to no shedding & no cat dander).
 A healthy Bengal is well muscled and has an appearance that depicts its athleticism.
 Bengals are balanced cats and none of its physical features should appear exaggerated or especially pronounced.
 Bengals are generally confident, curious, and devoted companions.
 They get along well with other pets when properly introduced and enjoy being part of a family.
 Each Bengal is an individual and those interested should find out as much as they can about this wonderful breed before adding one to their family.

 While you can train a Bengal to have "good manners", they are an active, inquisitive cat that loves to be up high.
 If you don't like a cat to leave the floor, a Bengal is probably not the right cat for you.
 Bengals are busy by nature.
 They are very affectionate and can be a "lap cat" whenever THEY want to be, but in general their idea of fun is playing, chasing, climbing, and investigating.
 When a Bengal is in full play mode, it's rather like trying to hold on to running water!
 They'll often save the cuddle time for when they want to sleep.
 Many Bengals enjoy water and may join you in brushing your teeth or taking a shower.
 Some Bengals are vocal while others are more quiet and selective about using their voice.
 Bengals will also, in general, ALWAYS want to be where you are.
 After all, that's where the action is!
 And Bengals are all about "The Action".
 When given the choice of a static toy, and one that does wild, unpredictable things, Bengals will always choose the "wild" one!
+Bengal cats can be your purr-fect travel partner!
+They are very intelligent and socializers therefore, they won't require a lot of time and effort to get trained and enjoy car rides.
 The Bengal is easily leash trained, loves water, will follow you like a dog, come when called, loves to climb, jump high into the air, and learns tricks easily.
 For individuals or families who enjoy rambunctious, funny, beautiful, loving, intelligent, and dynamic feline companionship, consider the Bengal cat breed!